awsdocs/amazon-comprehend-developer-guide/doc_source/get-started-api-syntax.md

 }
 ```

-## Detecting Parts of Speech Using the AWS SDK for Python \(Boto\)<a name="get-started-api-pos-python"></a>
+## Detecting parts of speech using the AWS SDK for Python \(Boto\)<a name="get-started-api-pos-python"></a>

 The following Python program detects the parts of speech in the input text\.
 You must specify the language of the input text\.

 ```
 import boto3
 import json

 comprehend = boto3.client(service_name='comprehend', region_name='region')
 text = "It is raining today in Seattle"

 print('Calling DetectSyntax')
 print(json.dumps(comprehend.detect_syntax(Text=text, LanguageCode='en'), sort_keys=True, indent=4))
 print('End of DetectSyntax\n')
 ```

-## Detecting Syntax Using the AWS SDK for \.NET<a name="get-started-api-syntax-c-sharp"></a>
+## Detecting syntax using the AWS SDK for \.NET<a name="get-started-api-syntax-c-sharp"></a>

 The \.NET example in this section uses the [AWS SDK for \.NET](https://docs.aws.amazon.com/sdk-for-net/latest/developer-guide/welcome.html)\.
 You can use the [AWS Toolkit for Visual Studio](https://docs.aws.amazon.com/AWSToolkitVS/latest/UserGuide/welcome.html) to develop AWS applications using \.NET\.
 It includes helpful templates and the AWS Explorer for deploying applications and managing services\.
-For a \.NET developer perspective of AWS, see the [AWS Guide for \.NET Developers](https://docs.aws.amazon.com/sdk-for-net/latest/developer-guide/welcome.html)\.
+For a \.NET developer perspective of AWS, see the [AWS guide for \.NET developers](https://docs.aws.amazon.com/sdk-for-net/latest/developer-guide/welcome.html)\.

 ```
 using System;
 using Amazon.Comprehend;
 using Amazon.Comprehend.Model;

 namespace Comprehend
 {
 	class Program